Who Can Domestic Violence Victims Go To For Help?

 Dating violence can be defined as abuse in a dating relationship or involving an intimate or romantic nature.
 The parties often have not lived together.

 Most states do not have stand-alone offenses for dating violence.
-However, victims of dating violence may experience the same types of abuse common in a domestic violence case.
-Someone who has been a victim of dating violence will be able to seek assistance from the agencies listed above.
+But, victims of dating violence may experience the same types of abuse common in domestic violence cases.
+Someone who has been a victim of dating violence can seek support services from the agencies listed above.
 Charges of assault, battery, sexual assault, and stalking may be appropriate depending on the facts of the case.

 If you or someone you love suffers from domestic violence, figuring out how to get relief can seem overwhelming.
 In addition to the need for immediate safety, victims and family members may have to deal with relocations, custody issues, and other legal matters.
 You can obtain legal services by contacting an experienced family law attorney.